Spot Parking is now Modii — we're modernizing mobility. Learn more

 Large-scale universities present great opportunities to achieve impactful ways to both promote sustainable mobility as well as to enhance the campus experience.

-As Bob Murray shares, Spot leads with a customer-focus approach.
+As Bob Murray shares, Modii leads with a customer-focus approach.
 Our smart campus parking solutions enable parking administrators to make decisions based on data - all while enhancing the campus and mobility experience.

 By digitizing campus parking maps, allowing drivers to personalize their parking journey, providing a stress-free parking search, and empowering parking managers to make real-time communication changes through an integrated administrative parking dashboard, we are building upon our vision of creating smarter, greener, and safer communities.

-“Our customer service team, they absolutely love using the Spot interface.”
+“Our customer service team, they absolutely love using the Modii interface.”
 These words by Bob Murray let us know we are on the right track.